Growing-Beyond-Earth/GettingStarted/README.md

 Now that we undestand PWM lets control the Red LEDs lights on the GBE box light pannel

 ![FAOiOaJVQAgzIez](https://user-images.githubusercontent.com/1426877/137812924-6f1ab3f4-2bfb-4634-a012-9b73efbdb6d2.jpeg)
-Click the green play button to run the and save it as `PWM-LED.py`

-Create a new script with File>New and paste in the following code:
+Create a new script with `File>New` and paste in the following code:

 ```
 from sys import stdin, stdout, exit